portmantou/Pro-Con/README.md

 # Pro-Con

-My first project, which uses HTML, CSS, JS, and JQuery to create a Pro Con web app.
+This app uses HTML, CSS, JS, and JQuery to create a Pro Con web app.
 Check it out!
 Comments are always welcome.